-Launching the 2019 Midland Junction Arts Centre’s exhibition program, DANJOO - INTERWOVEN is a curated exhibition celebrating local Indigenous culture, country, language and visual arts practice in Western Australia.
+Launching the 2019 Midland Junction Arts Centre’s exhibition program, DANJOO - INTERWOVEN is a curated exhibition celebrating Aboriginal culture, country, language and visual arts practice in Western Australia.

-MJAC lies in the heart of the Bibbulmun region which covers the south western corner of Western Australia and includes 14 language groups.
-The Swan Region is home to the largest Indigenous population in Western Australia.
+MJAC lies in the heart of the Noongar region which covers the south western corner of Western Australia and includes 14 language groups.
+The Swan Region is home to the largest Aboriginal population in Western Australia.

-Featuring senior, emerging and community artists, DANJOO - INTERWOVEN presents artworks by Bibbulmun (Noongar) artists and Indigenous artists living in the Bibbulmun nation, from the south of Geraldton, to the Wheatbelt and south to Esperance.
+Featuring senior, emerging and community artists, DANJOO - INTERWOVEN presents artworks by Noongar artists and Indigenous artists living on Noongar Country, from the south of Geraldton, to the Wheatbelt and south to Esperance.

-A consultation process with Indigenous advisers and artists is currently being undertaken.
-Through the artist call out and curatorial process, approximately 15 Bibbulmun artists and Indigenous artist living on Bibbulmun country will be selected to exhibit their work.
+Through the artist Call Out and curatorial process, approximately 15 Noongar artists and Indigenous artist living on Noongar country will be selected to exhibit their work.
 DANJOO – INTERWOVEN will be co-curated by Whadjak Bibbulmun artist Lea Taylor and MAC Curator Greg Sikich.

 Artists are invited to submit works in a range of mediums including, but not limited to, painting, print, photography, textiles, weaving, ceramics and video.